+We are happy to give 5 Tips for Stopping Blackmail.
 The information available to the blackmailer, whether correct or not, can often have a detrimental effect on you as a victim when exposed.
 That is also the reason why someone blackmails: the victim is expected to give in to the demands made.
 Regardless of the nature of the blackmail, there are ways to resolve this.
 People who blackmail are often subtle and have more experience than you.
-That is why you should also seek help from a professional who can assist you with this.
+Therefore, seek help from a professional who can assist you with this.

 Giving in to blackmail is never (ever) the best option.
 When you give in to blackmail, it will always continue, even after an initial payment that you thought was the only one.
 Thinking about taking the law into your own hands is also the wrong option and will probably only get you in more trouble.

 The following simple tips and options will help you deal with and perhaps get rid of a blackmail attempt without causing any harm to yourself, your family and / or business.

 Tip 1.
 First, ask yourself if there is any ground for blackmail

 In some situations, the blackmailer can just be a cheap bluff.
 This is where fair self-evaluation comes into play.
 Is there really any ground for the blackmail?
 Is the blackmail really harmful?
 Can it last?
 These are some of the questions you should ask and answer for yourself.
 We assume that there are reasons for blackmail and if not, you should not go into the requirements: in that case, there is nothing to be gained.

 Tip 2.
 Taking away the blackmail option